 Under this strategic alliance, we have granted Astellas an exclusive license to co-develop and commercialize CK-2127107 for potential application in spinal muscular atrophy (SMA) and potentially other indications worldwide.
-We expect to conduct the early stage development of CK-2127107 including a Phase 2 clinical trial of patients with SMA.
+We have initiated a Phase 2 clinical trial of patients with SMA.
 Unless otherwise agreed by the parties, Astellas will be primarily responsible for the conduct of subsequent development and commercialization activities for CK-2127107.